-The Risk Assessment form can be found on the Children's Services Health & Safety section of the Extranet.
+The Risk Assessment form can be found on the Health & Safety Services section of S4S.

-- Provision should be made to allow the pregnant employee to take rest periods when possible. - Follow any advice given to the pregnant employee by her GP, midwife or any other appropriate medical adviser. - The pregnant employee should keep school management informed of any changes to her condition or that of her unborn child.
+- Provision should be made to allow the pregnant employee to take rest periods when possible. - Follow any advice given to the pregnant employee by her GP, midwife, or any other appropriate medical adviser. - The pregnant employee should keep school management informed of any changes to her condition or that of her unborn child.

-- Review the risk assessment periodically throughout the pregnancy and for six months after the birth, in particular if there is a significant change in the health and condition of the pregnant worker or her unborn child. - The risk assessment should remain in place for six months following the birth.
+- Review the risk assessment periodically throughout the pregnancy and for six months after the birth, in particular, if there is a significant change in the health and condition of the pregnant worker or her unborn child. - The risk assessment should remain in place for six months following the birth.